wodor1/project/README.md

 The application contains the following pages:

 - **Home:** The landing page of the website.
+- **Incident reporting:** Formular for reporting.
-- **Incidents:** Page for viewing and managing cybersecurity incidents.
+- **Incident list:** Page for viewing and managing cybersecurity incidents.
-- **Documentations:** Page where users can find further information and documentation.
+- **Useful links:** Page where users can find further information and documentation.
 - **About:** Page that provides information about the system and its creator.

 ## Styling